zio/zio/docs/reference/fiber/fiber.md

 }
 ```

 2. Here is another example.
 In this case, the `foo` fiber creates the `bar` fiber.
 The `bar` fiber has a long-running task that never finishes.
-Under the automatic supervision model of ZIO, the `bar` fiber will be interrupted when its parent fiber terminates.
-So ZIO guarantees that the `bar` fiber will not outlive the `foo` fiber:
+ZIO guarantees that the `bar` fiber will not outlive the `foo` fiber:

 ```scala mdoc:compile-only
 import zio._